hasura/graphql-engine/manual/hasuractl/hasura_microservice_generate.rst

 hasura microservice generate
 ----------------------------

-Generate spec for a microservice
+Generate a microservice on Hasura.
+(Please note that it generates only the specifications for a microservice unless you are using some :ref:`microservice template <hasura_microservice_template-list>`.
+You also have to generate the :ref:`conf <hasura_conf>` for your service.)

 Synopsis
 ~~~~~~~~